 - Usually, at least one parent is conversational in English.
 If you’d like to work on your French, let them know—they’re happy to help!

-- Most families reside in the suburbs of Paris and have young children; some have elementary-aged children.
+- Most families reside in the suburbs of Paris (but we also have placements in the South of France) and have young children; some have elementary-aged children.

 - We’ll look for a family that’s open to hosting for your desired dates.

 - Once we have a match, we’ll send you their profile.

 - You’ll set up a video chat to ensure it’s a good fit with our guidance to help you make the most of your call.

 - Matching can take a few days to a few weeks.